rylincoln/developer.fulcrumapp.com/_data-event-examples/validate-record-within-bounds.md

 category: section
 ---

-This examples uses the [INVALID](/data-events/reference/invalid), [LATITUDE](/expressions/reference/latitude), and [LONGITUDE](/expressions/reference/longitude) functions to keep records from being saved when their geometry isn't within the state of Colorado, a conveniently rectangular state.
+This example uses the [INVALID](/data-events/reference/invalid), [LATITUDE](/expressions/reference/latitude), and [LONGITUDE](/expressions/reference/longitude) functions to keep records from being saved when their geometry isn't within the state of Colorado, a conveniently rectangular state.

 ```js
 function validateLocation() {